-It’s not unusual for a realtor to name a higher price than they feel the home will sell for just to get the listing.
+It’s not unusual for an agent to name a higher price than they feel the home will sell for just to get the listing.
 Basing your listing of a CMA is a problem for that reason.

 What works better is to evaluate the seller’s motivation before going on a listing appointment and then using a proven listing presentation to get the listing.

-You can present a big problem like the housing market is still going down and then solve that problem by showing how you sell homes in a rough housing market, make an offer and ask for the listing.
+You can present a problem, such as shaky market, and then solve that problem, showing how you sell homes in a rough housing market, make an offer and ask for the listing.

 Ask for the listing.
 This may seem obvious, but agents stumble around this question or wait for the seller to make a statement first.

 You shouldn’t wait for the prospect to decide they want to list before you decide to close.
-Close the listing with a question along the lines of these:
+Close the listing with a simple question such as: